Andrew-Kelley/Age_of_kingdoms/README.md

 ## Age of Kingdoms
-This is a turn-based, text-based strategy game inspired by Age of Empires.
+This is a turn-based, text-based strategy game inspired by the real time strategy game Age of Empires.

 ### Potential employers, please read
-I started this project before I knew the basics of OOP.
-In particular, I had never even heard of information hiding.
-Right now, player.commands should be encapsulated (as should player.messages).
-While I have fixed other issues, I haven't fixed this yet.
-Also, I should have made more unit tests.
-For lessons I've learned since starting this project, see lessons_learned.txt
+I started this project before I knew anything about OOP.
+For instance, I hadn't even heard of information hiding at that time.
+Also, note that this project is far from complete.
+Finally, note that all the code was written before working as a software engineer.

 ### Purpose
 Build a major project in Python, one that is significantly more substantial than anything I've done before.
-Also, I want to practice doing some object-oriented programming.
+Also, I want to practice doing object-oriented programming.

 ### Game manual
 For a description of how to use this program, read manual.txt